apache/pulsar/site2/docs/deploy-monitoring.md

 brk_ml_cursor_persistZookeeperErrors(namespace="", ledger_name="", cursor_name:"")
 ```

-Those metrics are added in the Prometheus interface, you can enable the metrics by setting `exposeCursorMetricsInPrometheus=true`, and then monitor and check the metrics stats in the Grafana.
+Those metrics are added in the Prometheus interface, you can monitor and check the metrics stats in the Grafana.

 ## Configure Prometheus